Meta-Captain819/Meta-Captain819/README.md

 Welcome to my GitHub profile!

-I'm **Meta Captain**, a passionate and detail-oriented **Full Stack Web Developer** from Pakistan, focused on building modern, scalable, and user-centric web applications.
+I'm **Muzammil Mehdi**, a passionate and detail-oriented **Full Stack Web Developer** from Pakistan, focused on building modern, scalable, and user-centric web applications.
 With a strong command of both frontend and backend technologies, I aim to deliver high-performance digital experiences across all devices.

 My journey also includes active work in the **Web3 space**, where I explore the intersection of decentralized technologies, smart contracts, and frontend integration on the blockchain.